Roads, Paths and Houses

 The answer is probably contained in the Pusey papers in the Berkshire Records Office.

 The houses are each a little different and apparently utilised some recovered older materials eg stone mullions and lintels.
 Each property had a jointly shared well, a garden, and store with closet and hovel in the garden.
 In Black Bourton there are ‘Model cottages built c.
 1863, to designs by W.C.C.
 Bramwell‘ which are of a similar type of design.
 [W.C.C.
 Bramwell lived at No. 43, Broad Street, Oxford from 1866 to 1869].
 However, rather than Bramwell the designs may have been by a gentleman called Edward Bruton, who specialised in Gothic Style property.
+At the time of the 1861 census Edward (35) was living at 14 Beaumont Street, Oxford.
 The houses have a hint of a church because he worked predominantly on churches throughout Oxfordshire, he also worked on a lot of the University Buildings and places such as Banbury Town Hall, St Edburg’s Hall, Bicester and the entrance to Saint Sepulchre’s Cemetery in Jericho.
 In fact, it is rather appropriate that Edward Bruton is now buried in St Sepulchre’s Cemetery.
 This is his grave, it is believed he designed the headstone himself, hence the Gothic arches on it.

 The ‘Charney for Sale’ papers describe each lot sold eg: